-- -The table lists former presidents and chairpersons of the Company or Mitsubishi Chemical Corporation which is the core business company of the Company group. - -The Company abolished an advisor system at the end of September, 2021, and those who are appointed as Senior Corporate Advisor above are scheduled to retire at the end of March, 2022.
-Also, in Mitsubishi Chemical Corporation, there some cases where former representative directors and presidents, etc., are appointed as consultant, advisor or Senior Corporate Advisor if Mitsubishi Chemical Corporation deems necessary based on its regulation. - -Special Advisor, Senior Corporate Advisor and Consultant do not participate in management. - -The date of retirement as the representative director and chairman of the Company or Mitsubishi Chemical Corporation (including former company) is stated in " Date of Retirement from President, etc." in the table above.
+- -The table lists former presidents and chairpersons of the Company or Mitsubishi Chemical Corporation which is the core business company of the Company group. - -Senior Executive Consultant does not participate in management. - -The date of retirement as the representative director and chairman of the Company or Mitsubishi Chemical Corporation (including former company) is stated in "Date of Retirement from President, etc." in the table above.